aws-samples/lucky-money-ar-workshop/content/4.AddARFeature/Deployment.md

 We have create the AWS backend using Amplify CLI.
 Now we only use the AWS Amplify Console to deploy the frontend environment.

-1. Go to [Amplify Console](https://us-west-2.console.aws.amazon.com/amplify/home?region=us-west-2#/), select the Amplify project, it should be named **lucky-money-ar-workshop**
+1. Go to [Amplify Console](https://us-west-2.console.aws.amazon.com/amplify/home?region=us-west-2#/), select the Amplify project, it should be named **luckymoneyarworkshop**
 1. Select **AWS CodeCommit** as the source code Git provider, and click **Connect branch**
 ![](/images/addAR/amplify_codecommit.png)
 1. Select **lucky-money-ar-workshop** from the repositories, and **master** branch, click **Next** to continue